 "There was no such thing as Palestinians ...
-It was not as though there was a Palestinian people in Palestine considering itself as a Palestinian people
+It was not as though there was a Palestinian people in Palestine considering itself as a Palestinian people and we came and threw them out and took their country away.
+They did not exist."

-This inclination to dehumanize an entire people, to deny their very existence, comes out of Western racism.
+This inclination to dehumanize an entire people, to deny their very existence. comes out of Western racism.
 Israel's main difficulty in the Middle East stems from the failure to recognize the Arabs as a people with the right to live in peace, in all or part of Palestine.
 Before the introduction of Zionism this was no problem.
 Jews and Arabs had met many times on the crossroads of history and most of the time they complimented each other.
 Zionism introduced a conflict between the Arabs and the Jews that did not previously exist.
 The pogroms and persecutions that the Jews suffered in Europe had no counterpart in the Arab world.
 The early settlements of European Jews in Palestine, in the late nineteenth and in the early part of the twentieth century, had the goodwill and co-operation of the Arabs.
 The early settlers presented themselves as a simple humane people escaping from the religious and political persecutions of Europe.
 Behind this idealistic guise the real and previously unannounced intentions of Zionism was introduced.
 The leaders of the movement did not want a part of Palestine.
 They wanted all of it.
 Humane Zionists who respected the rights of the Arabs and advocated a bi-national State were ignored or expelled from the Zionist movement.
-12/ It became known that the leaders of the Zionist movement intended, from the outset to colonize and take over Palestine and to establish there a Jewish State "as Jewish as England is English".
-To this end the Zionists propagated the myth that Palestine was an emptyland crying out for settlers.
+12/ that Palestine was an empty land crying out for settlers.
 The existence of a large population of Arabs was ignored or brushed aside.
 13/